 3.1 Project Area

-It is the sum total of area (may it be agricultural, homestead, forest, grazing, fallow, Govt. or private land, community land, unclassified state forest (USF) etc., including water bodies and marshy lands) required for the construction of dam, powerhouse, switch yard and its minor components, canal works, township, colony and its approach roads including green belts, stores and workshop; for submergence, quarry, resettlement, muck disposal, water supply, explosive magazine etc.
+It is the sum total of area [may it be agricultural, homestead, forest, grazing, fallow, Government or private land, community land, unclassified state forest (USF) etc, including water bodies and marshy lands] required for the construction of dam, powerhouse, switch yard and its minor components, canal works, township, colony and its approach roads including green belts, stores and workshop; for submergence, quarry, resettlement, muck disposal, water supply, explosive magazine etc.

 3.2 Study Area

-To know the present status of the environment in the area, baseline data with respect to environmental components air, water, noise, soil, land use & land cover, biology & biodiversity (flora & fauna), wildlife, socio-economic status, etc. should be collected within 10 km radius of the main components of the project/site i.e. dam/barrage/weir site and powerhouse site.
-The baseline studies should be collected for three seasons (i.e. summer, monsoon, and winter).
+To know the present status of the environment in the area, baseline data with respect to environmental components air, water, noise, soil, land use and land cover, biology and biodiversity (flora and fauna), wildlife, socio-economic status, etc should be collected within 10 km radius of the main components of the project/site that is, dam/barrage/weir site and powerhouse site.
+The baseline studies should be collected for three seasons (that is, summer, monsoon, and winter).
 The study area should comprise the following:

-submergence area;
+Submergence area;

-project area or the direct impact area should comprise of area falling within 10 km radius from the periphery of reservoir, land coming under submergence and area downstream of dam up to the point where tail race tunnel (TRT) meets the river; and
+Project area or the direct impact area should comprise of area falling within 10 km radius from the periphery of reservoir, land coming under submergence and area downstream of dam up to the point where tail race tunnel (TRT) meets the river; and

-downstream up to 10 km from tip of the tail race tunnel (TRT).
+Downstream up to 10 km from tip of the tail race tunnel (TRT).

 3.3 Details of the Project and Site